-- Running out of air: apart from oils spill or grossing burner, you can also have a yellow flame from your camp stove if you’re running out of fuel.
+If is it not oils spilling or grossing the burner, you can also have a yellow flame from your camp stove if you’re running out of fuel.
 However, for you to have effective flame burning, you need more than enough gas.

 How do you Fix A Yellow Flame on A Gas Stove?

 Everything considers, and your stove’s flame color really matters a lot, for it to get all your cooking done, as it’s a sign of temperature level.
-However, for a blue flame is the hottest, then we can now consider a yellow flame, and as well as orange or red flames.
+However, for a blue flame is the hottest, then we can now consider a yellow flame, as well as orange or red flames.

 Note: for most camping stoves, they have the air shutter just behind the burner gas valve.